cedx/grinder-php-minify/README.md

 ## Usage
 The plug-in provides a single function, `phpMinify()`, that takes a [PHP](https://secure.php.net) script as input, and removes the comments and whitespace in this file by applying the [`php_strip_whitespace()`](https://secure.php.net/manual/en/function.php-strip-whitespace.php) function on its contents.

-The resulting string is saved into a given output directory:
+The resulting string is saved to a given output directory:

 ```dart
 import 'dart:async';